josh-collinsworth/joco-sveltekit/src/lib/content/posts/glove80-first-impressions.md

 <CalloutPlusQuote>

 As I write this, I'm still recovering from this latest injury.
-Some of it, I owe to the Moonlander specifically; some is my own fault for improper setup and usage.
-Some might be both.
+Some of it, I attribute to the Moonlander specifically; some is probably my own fault.

 </CalloutPlusQuote>

 I was adjusting the Moonlander a dozen times a day trying to figure out the problem.
 Turns out: it doesn't really allow your hands to just _rest_ when they're not typing.
 (Or at least, it didn't how I was using it.)
 So over time, my left arm muscles fatigued from constant activation.
-I had to train myself to move my arm off the keyboard when not in use, since, again, there wasn't any really comfortable way to just rest my hand (especially when using the Platform for higher tenting angles).
+I had to train myself to move my arm off the keyboard when not in use, since, again, there wasn't any really comfortable way to just rest my hand (especially at higher tenting angles).

 I'm not here to tell you the Moonlander is bad, or that it won't work for you.
-However, I will [say again](https://joshcollinsworth.com/blog/moonlander): I think the Moonlander is a keyboard that wants to be cool first, and ergonomic second.
+However, I will [say again](https://joshcollinsworth.com/blog/moonlander): I think it's a keyboard that wants to be cool first, and ergonomic second.

 I initially thought the similar [Ergodox EZ](https://ergodox-ez.com/) might solve my problems, with its thicker palm rests.
 However, the keyboard itself is so tall, it really wasn't any different.
 And sadly, like the Moonlander, the Ergodox was a letdown in the range of customizations it offered.